runodp/dagster-odp/docs/tutorials/chess_part_3.md

 ### Basic DBT Integration

 The simplest way to use DBT with ODP is to just define a DBT resource in your `dagster_config.yaml`.
-Dagster will:
+ODP will create a Dagster DBT asset that:

 - Automatically discover all DBT models in your project
 - Create corresponding Dagster assets for each model